Loepker-James/enforce-rules/docs/migration.md

 ### Summary
 If your rules rely on partial matching, you should not downgrade to 1.1-.
-If your rules rely on full‑match semantics, remove ^ and $ anchors so the 1.1‑ validator behaves normally.
+If your rules rely on full‑match semantics, remove ^ and $ anchors so you're using proper 1.1- api.

 ## Upgrading to 3.1.5 --- DONT
 Version 3.1.5 should be skipped.